ShivamK91/code_buddy/studentbuddy/README.md

-# LeetMentor Chrome Extension
+# CodeBuddy Chrome Extension

 A mentor-like Chrome extension that guides you step-by-step while solving coding problems on LeetCode, HackerRank, and Codeforces.
-Powered by Google Gemini API, LeetMentor provides progressive hints and only reveals the full solution when explicitly requested.
+Powered by Google Gemini API, CodeBuddy provides progressive hints and only reveals the full solution when explicitly requested.

 ---